The-Galaxy-Aces/TGA-Bot/README.md

         - .ogg
         - .wav
         - .wmv
-- bot_id: 2
-  name: The Galaxy Aces Other Bot
+- name: The Galaxy Aces Other Bot
   token: this_other_bots_token
   command_prefix: .
   logging: